eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 Dependencies installation
 =========================

-*DDS Visualizer Plugin* depends on *eProsima Fast DDS* library, Qt and certain Debian packages.
+*DDS Visualizer Plugin* depends on *eProsima Fast DDS* library, Qt, PlotJuggler, and certain Debian packages.
 This section describes the instructions for installing *eProsima Fast DDS* dependencies and requirements in a Linux environment from sources.
 The following packages will be installed: